NavigatingCancer/codeguide/README.md

 # (S)CSS Codeguide

-> “Every line of code should appear to be written by a single person, no matter the number of contributors.” —@mdo
+> “Every line of code should appear to be written by a single person, no matter the number of contributors.” -@mdo

 ## Goals
 - Keep stylesheets maintainable